Entries linking to head-shrinker

 To be over (one's) head "beyond one's comprehension" is by 1620s.
 To give head "perform fellatio" is from 1950s.
 Phrase heads will roll "people will be punished" (1930) translates Adolf Hitler.
 Head case "eccentric or insane person" is from 1966.
 Head game "mental manipulation" attested by 1972.

-Old English scrincan "to draw in the limbs, contract, shrivel up; wither, pine away" (class III strong verb; past tense scranc, past participle scruncen), from Proto-Germanic *skrink- (source also of Middle Dutch schrinken), probably from PIE root *sker- (2) "to turn, bend."
+Middle English shrinken, from Old English scrincan "to draw in the limbs, contract spontaneously, shrivel up; wither (through death, age, disease, etc.), pine away" (class III strong verb; past tense scranc, past participle scruncen), from Proto-Germanic *skrink- (source also of Middle Dutch schrinken, Swedish skrynka "to wrinkle"), probably from PIE root *sker- (2) "to turn, bend."

-Originally with causal shrench (compare drink/drench).
-Sense of "become reduced in size" recorded from late 13c.
-The meaning "draw back, recoil" (early 14c.) perhaps was suggested by the behavior of snails.
-Transitive sense, "cause to shrink" is from late 14c.
-Shrink-wrap is attested from 1961 (shrinking-wrap from 1959).
-Shrinking violet "shy person" attested from 1882.
+Originally it had a causal form, shrench (compare drink/drench).
+The sense of "become reduced in size" is recorded from late 13c.
+The meaning "draw back, recoil" (early 14c.) often was in reference to the behavior of snails; the meaning "flinch, wince, draw back from fear or shame" is by mid-14c.
+The transitive sense of "cause to shrink, make to appear smaller" is from late 14c.